duong-nd/CS175/Assignment8/README.md

 ** Bunny. **  Is there a bunny being rendered?
 Check.

-** Bunny transforms. **  Can the bunny be picked, rotated, and translated correclty, and is it smooth?
+** Bunny transforms. **  Can the bunny be picked, rotated, and translated correctly, and is it smooth?
 Check.

 ** Furry. **  Does the bunny have fur?
 Check.